ben-ghirardani/quiz/Notes.md

 6) Update code?
 Arrow functions and Hooks.

-70 Is there anything to stop the same question appearing more than once?
+7) Is there anything to stop the same question appearing more than once?
+8) folder naming convention - folders which are functions in camelCase?
+Folders which are classes CamelCase?